Abhishek-raj-exe/Quicksic/README.md

 # Quicksic
- An app interface for yt music without ads
+ An app for yt music without ads
 ----------------------------------------------
 ain't uploading for legal reasons.....